foo123/Formal/README.md

 Formal
 ======

-A simple and versatile input data validation framework based on built-in and custom rules for PHP, JavaScript, Python
+A simple and versatile (form) input data validation framework based on built-in and custom rules for PHP, JavaScript, Python

 version **1.0.0**